Wittline/Contextual-Data-Transforms/README.md

 </details>

 <p align="justify">
-Before processing with the MTF algorithm, the sequence of symbols of the original data set must go through the BWT algorithm first, this in order to improve the rate compression using the statistical encoding algorithm, below, an example of how its works using the following dataset: ABADBEAB
+Before processing with the MTF algorithm, the sequence of symbols of the original dataset must go through the BWT algorithm first, this in order to improve the rate compression using the statistical encoding algorithm, below, an example of how its works using the following dataset: ABADBEAB
 </p>

 - The first input sequence is placed inside the first row of a matrix of size N * N, where N is the size of the sequence, the other rows have the same sequence, but each one cyclically rotated once to the left.